tarantool/doc/doc/reference/tooling/tcm/tcm_configuration_reference.rst

 .. confval:: storage.tarantool.prefix

-    A prefix for the TCM configuration parameters in a Tarantool cluster used as a configuration storage.
+    A prefix for the TCM configuration parameters in the Tarantool |tcm| configuration storage.

     |
     | Type: string